Kratonohy: Etymology

-The name of Kratonohy is derived from the Old Czech words kratonožka, kraťnoha which was a mocking designation for short-legged people.
+The name of Kratonohy is derived from the Old Czech words kratonožka, kraťnoha, which were mocking designations for short-legged people.
 The name is believed to be originating from the 11th or the 12th century.

 According to the legend which aimed to cover up the derogatory name, Kratonohy was founded by Býd, the son of Count Slavomil of Kouřim, at the place where he rested with his people for three days.
-The legend says that the name was derived from "shortening the legs", which figuratively meant tired legs.
+The legend says that the name was derived from "shortening the legs", which figuratively meant 'tired legs'.

 Geography

 Kratonohy is located about 15 km west of Hradec Králové.
 It lies in a flat agricultural landscape of the East Elbe Table.
 The highest point is the hill Medenec at 281 m above sea level.

 History

 The first written mention of Kratonohy is from 1316, the village of Michnovka was first mentioned in 1720.
 In the 14th century, a fortress probably existed here, but the oldest written record about the citadel comes from the 16th century.
 In the second half of the 14th century, owners of the village were the lords of Častolovice, Licek of Kratonohy and Perchta, daughter of Sezema of Kostomlaty.
 Perchta made a donation of some estates to St. George's Convent in Prague.
 From 1407 to 1467, Kratonohy was owned by Hroch of Dobřenice and brothers Jiří and Adam Dobřenský.

 In 1623, Kratonohy was bought by Alžběta Vchynská of Vchynice na Chlumci.
 The homestead had been held by the Kinsky family to 1644, but due to mortgages, they sold it to Asterles of Asterfeld.
 During the 18th century, the Kratonohy estate was merged with Chlumec estate.